-7. BORROWING IN ADVANCE OF NEED
+7 BORROWING IN ADVANCE OF NEED

-7.1 Government guidance is that local authorities must not borrow more than or in advance of their needs purely in order to profit from the investment of the extra sums borrowed.
-The Council may, in supporting the delivery of the Council's Capital Programme, borrow in advance of need where it is expected to demonstrate the best longer-term value for money position.
-Any decision to borrow in advance will be within forward approved Capital Financing Requirement estimates, and will be considered carefully to ensure that value for money can be demonstrated (ie: the cost of holding does not outweigh the benefits of early borrowing) and that the Council can ensure the security of such funds. the Council is aware that it will be exposed to the risk of loss of the borrowed sums, and potential interest rate changes.
+- 7.1 Government guidance is that local authorities must not borrow more than or in advance of their needs purely in order to profit from the investment of the extra sums borrowed. - 7.2 The Council may, in supporting the delivery of the Council's Capital Programme, borrow in advance of need where it is expected to demonstrate the best longer-term value for money position.
+Any decision to borrow in advance will be within forward approved Capital Financing Requirement estimates, and will be considered carefully to ensure that value for money can be demonstrated (ie: the cost of holding does not outweigh the benefits of early borrowing) and that the Council can ensure the security of such funds. - 7.3 The Council is aware that it will be exposed to the risk of loss of the borrowed sums, and potential interest rate changes.
 These risks will be managed as part of the Council's overall management of its treasury risks and will be reported through the standard reporting method.

-8. CAPACITY, SKILLS AND CULTURE
+8 CAPACITY, SKILLS AND CULTURE

-- 8.1 Elected members and statutory officers: The Council recognises that those elected Members and statutory officers involved in the investments decision making process must have appropriate capacity, skills and information to enable them to: - take informed decisions as to whether to enter into a specific investment; - to assess individual assessments in the context of the strategic objectives and risk profile of the Council; and - to enable them to understand how new decisions have changed the overall risk exposure of the Council.
+- 8.1 Elected members and statutory officers: The Council recognises that those elected Members and statutory officers involved in the investment decision making process must have appropriate capacity, skills and information to enable them to: - take informed decisions as to whether to enter into a specific investment; - to assess individual assessments in the context of the strategic

+- objectives and risk profile of the Council; and - to enable them to understand how new decisions have changed the overall risk exposure of the Council.

-The Council will ensure that the relevant officers and the Members of Cabinet have appropriate skills, providing training and advisor support where there is a skills gap
+The Council will ensure that the relevant officers and the Members of Cabinet have appropriate skills, providing training and advisor support where there is a skills gap.

-- 8.2 Commercial deals: The Council will ensure that the Cabinet, and officers negotiating commercial deals are aware of the core principles of the prudential framework and of the regulatory regime within which local authorities operate. - 8.3 Corporate governance: Any investment decisions will be scrutinised by Executive Leadership Team, and Cabinet before final approval.
+- 8.2 Agents: Lambert Smith Hampton Investment Management (LSHIM) have been appointed as the Council's external investment advisor during 2019/20.
+LHSIM manage property investment portfolios for institutions, local authorities and private family offices.
+The LSHIM investment team are all RICS qualified and have over 85 years of combined commercial experience.
+The assigned investment team can call on the wider expertise and resource of the parent company (Lambert Smith Hampton-LSH) that have offices throughout the UK - 8.3 Commercial deals: The Council will ensure that the Cabinet, officers and agents negotiating commercial deals are aware of the core principles of the prudential framework and of the regulatory regime within which local authorities operate. - 8.4 Corporate governance: Any investment decisions will be scrutinised by Executive Leadership Team, Property Investment Activity Group (PIAG) and Cabinet before final approval.
 The Overview and Scrutiny committee review all decisions made by the Cabinet.
 Although after the event the Committee can make any recommendations to the Council if it sees fit.

-9. INVESTMENT INDICATORS
+9 INVESTMENT INDICATORS

 - 9.1 The Council has set the following quantitative indicators to allow elected members and the public to assess the Council's total risk exposure as a result of its investment decisions. - 9.2 Total risk exposure: The first indicator shows the Council's total exposure to potential investment losses.
-This includes amounts the Council is contractually committed to lend but have yet to be drawn down and guarantees the Council has issued over third party loans.
+This includes amounts the Council is contractually committed to lend but have yet to be drawn down and guarantees the Council has issued over third-party loans.